4 retirement savings strategies to help you budget for health care

 - Take long-term and extended care and prescription drugs into account.

-1. Estimate wisely
+1. Estimate your costs wisely

 Keep in mind that even if Medicare covers a service or item, you may have to pay premiums, co-pays and deductibles.
 Also, Medicare does not always cover long-term or extended care, most dental, eye examinations related to prescribing glasses, dentures, cosmetic surgery, acupuncture, hearing aids and exams for fitting them, and routine foot care.